mrneatly/valify/README.md

 Now you are ready to validate your data.

-### In case your app is MVC-based, here is a little hint for you:
+### In case you have a MVC-based app, here is a little hint for you:

-You can implement your own methods in base model class (which will be some kind of wrapper).
+You can implement your own methods in base model class.
-Please investigate example below:
+Please investigate an example below:

 ```php
 class Model {